 - Install a diatomic or micron filtration system.
 This will remove suspended algae in the water.

 - Introduce daphnia to the tank.
-These small crustaceans eat the algae, and they, in turn, are eaten by the fish.
+These small crustacea eat the algae, and they, in turn, are eaten by the fish.

-- Introduce snails or shrimp to the tank.
+- Introduce algae eating fish, snails or shrimp to the tank.

 Water changes more frequently will reduce green water temporarily, but will not eliminate it or keep it from coming back, unless the underlying causes are addressed.